 TIME TO RETIRE

 A small group of people bearing mocking gifts assembled outside the presidential administration.
-A Facebook page titled "Time For Grandfather to Retire," created ahead quickly organized protest in Moscow, said presents for Putin's retirement could include anything, from money to Viagra pills.
-During the demonstration, many of the present-givers were bundled away by riot police, including who man with carrying a pair of pajamas with stripes that made them look like a prison uniform.
+A Facebook page titled "Time For Grandfather to Retire," created ahead of the quickly organized protest in Moscow, said presents for Putin's retirement could include anything, from money to Viagra pills.
+During the demonstration, many of the present-givers were bundled away by riot police, including one man carrying a pair of pajamas with stripes that made them look like a prison uniform.

 Copyright 2016, Deseret News Publishing Company